matrikajoshi/shopbiz-app/README.md

 - Docker

 ### Features:
-1. CRUD operations on product, shopping cart, shopping list and creating order
-2. Adding product to shopping cart without logging into application
-3. User authentication  and access control with Json Web Token
+1. User authentication  and access control with Json Web Token
-4. Admin role can add/update/delete products
-5. Spring actuator to check /health endpoint
+2. Spring actuator to monitor API usage including /health endpoint
+3. Swagger for API documentation
+4. Spring Boot based Restful API including HATEOAS, Validation, Exception Handling
-6. App uses h2 in memory database for testing and mysql database while app is running
+5. App uses h2 in memory database for testing and mysql database while app is running
-7. Swagger for API documentation
+6. Adding product to shopping cart without logging into application
+7. CRUD operations on product, shopping cart, shopping list and creating order
+8. Admin role can add/update/delete products

 ## Build and Deploy
 ### To run the backend application with maven installed:
 Set up mysql
  - create database 'shopbiz' in mysql
  - update mysql credentials in application.properties located at src/main/resources
+ - All tables will be created and intial data will be imported automatically from data.sql file by Spring Boot

 Navigate to shopbiz directory